moheebprojects/UK-Housing-Forecast/README.md

 # UK Housing Market Analysis & Forecasting

-This project explores and forecasts UK housing prices using historical property transaction data.
-It includes a comprehensive exploratory data analysis (EDA) followed by time series forecasting with the ARIMA model.
+This project explores and forecasts UK housing prices using publicly available UK housing transaction data, sourced from HM Land Registry.
+It covers housing sales across England, Wales, Scotland, and Northern Ireland from 1995 to 2023.
+It includes an exploratory data analysis (EDA) followed by time-series forecasting utilising ARIMA model.

 ## Project Overview